 Keeping track of business paperwork

 A cluttered office can make your job more difficult to do in a timely and efficient manner.
-According to The Paperless Project, PricewaterhouseCoopers found a lost document will cost a company $122 on average.
+It's costly, too.
+The average company spends $120 to recover a lost document.

-Bud Roth-Porter, document management consult and owner of Porter-Roth Associates, says that searching for a misfiled document costs time to find, and if not found, the cost to recreate it.
+Bud Roth-Porter, document management consult and owner of Porter-Roth Associates, says that searching for a misfiled document costs time to find.
+And if it's not found, there's the cost of recreating it.
 An equally important cost to consider: the loss of information in the missing document, which may lead to a business decision based on inaccurate information, he adds.

 To get started on organizing your small business, try these paperwork pointers.